Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Examples

 which is the standard wave equation of $\phi$.
 Similarly, the pull back of energy-momentum current $(\ref{sEM})$ for $\mu=0,1$ becomes,

 which is also the well-known definition of the standard energy-momentum current.

-A well-established approach to deal field theory by geometry is to use a fibred bundle (normally a vector bundle) structure, where the field is described by the section of a bundle.
-Since the formulation is geometrical, the theory does not depend on the coordinates of the spacetime, which is the standard meaning of covariance.
-This means, we can use arbitrary spacetime coordinates $f^\mu({x}^\nu)$ as spacetime parameters.
-However, our approach using Finsler/Kawaguchi geometry, also admits coordinates of the form $\tilde{f}^\mu(x^\nu,\phi)$, including the field $\phi$ as spacetime parameters.
+A well-established approach to deal field theory by means of geometry is to use a fibre bundle (normally a vector bundle) structure, where the base manifold is the $4$-dimensional spacetime, and the fields are described by the section of the bundle.
+The theory formulated on such structure does not depend on the coordinates of the base manifold, meaning that we can use arbitrary spacetime coordinates $f^\mu({x}^\nu)$ as spacetime parameters.
+This is the standard meaning of covariance.
+On the contrary, we have formulated the field theory on a Kawaguchi manifold, without any reference to fibred structures.
+In such approach, the spacetime coordinates and field variables are treated equally as coordinate functions of the Kawaguchi manifold, and coordinate transformations of the type $\tilde{f}^\mu(x^\nu,\phi)$, $\phi$ denoting the field, does not change the theory.
 We call such a property, {\it an extended covariance}.
-In our formulation, we {\it derive} the $4$-dimensional submanifold in the Kawaguchi manifold, by calculus of variation.
-We could say that the extremal submanifold is the {\it true} spacetime, not the parameter space which must be set beforehand.